Point72/csp/docs/wiki/how-tos/Write-Realtime-Input-Adapters.md

     csp.schedule_on_engine_stop(driver.stop)
 ```

-In this example we have this dummy Driver class which simply represents some external source of data which arrives on a thread that's completely independent of the engine.
+In this example we have this dummy `Driver` class which simply represents some external source of data which arrives on a thread that's completely independent of the engine.
-We pass along a csp.GenericInputAdapter instance to this thread, which can then call adapter.push_tick to get data into the engine (see line 27).
+We pass along a `csp.GenericInputAdapter` instance to this thread, which can then call adapter.push_tick to get data into the engine (see line 27).

 On line 24 we can also see an optional feature which allows the unrelated thread to wait for the adapter to be ready to accept data before ticking data onto it.
 If push_tick is called before the engine starts / the adapter is ready to receive data, it will simply drop the data.
 Note that GenericPushAadapter.push_tick will return a bool to indicate whether the data was successfully pushed to the engine or not.

-## Realtime AdapterManager
+## Realtime `AdapterManager`

 In most cases you will likely want to expose a single source of data into multiple input adapters.
-For this use case your adapter should define an AdapterManager *--graph--* time component, and AdapterManagerImpl *--impl--* runtime component.
+For this use case your adapter should define an `AdapterManager` *--graph--* time component, and `AdapterManagerImpl` *--impl--* runtime component.
-The AdapterManager *--graph--* time component just represents the parameters needed to create the *--impl--* AdapterManager.
+The `AdapterManager` *--graph--* time component just represents the parameters needed to create the *--impl--* `AdapterManager`.
 Its the *--impl--* that will have the actual implementation that will open the data source, parse the data and provide it to individual Adapters.

-Similarly you will need to define a derived PushInputAdapter *--impl--* component to handle events directed at an individual time series adapter.
+Similarly you will need to define a derived `PushInputAdapter` *--impl--* component to handle events directed at an individual time series adapter.

 **NOTE** It is highly recommended not to open any resources in the *--graph--* time component.
 Graph time components can be pruned and/or memoized into a single instance, opening resources at graph time shouldn't be necessary.

 ### AdapterManager - **graph-- time**

-The graph time AdapterManager doesn't need to derive from any interface.
+The graph time `AdapterManager` doesn't need to derive from any interface.
 It should be initialized with any information the impl needs in order to open/process the data source (ie activemq connection information, server host port, multicast channels, config files, etc etc).
 It should also have an API to create individual timeseries adapters.
 These adapters will then get passed the adapter manager *--impl--* as an argument when they are created, so that they can register themselves for processing.
-The AdapterManager also needs to define a **\_create** method.
+The `AdapterManager` also needs to define a **\_create** method.
-The **\_create** is the bridge between the *--graph--* time AdapterManager representation and the runtime *--impl--* object.
+The **\_create** is the bridge between the *--graph--* time `AdapterManager` representation and the runtime *--impl--* object.
-**\_create** will be called on the *--graph--* time AdapterManager which will in turn create the *--impl--* instance.
+**\_create** will be called on the *--graph--* time `AdapterManager` which will in turn create the *--impl--* instance.
 \_create will get two arguments, engine (this represents the runtime engine object that will run the graph) and  memo dict which can optionally be used for any memoization that on might want.

-Lets take a look at the example found in
+Lets take a look at the example found in [e_14_user_adapters_04_adaptermanager_pushinput.py](https://github.com/Point72/csp/blob/main/examples/4_writing_adapters/e_14_user_adapters_04_adaptermanager_pushinput.py):
-"e_14_user_adapters_04_adaptermanager_pushinput"

 ```python
 # This object represents our AdapterManager at graph time.
 It describes the manager's properties